cerise-phine/LightweightPDOHandler/README.md

 # LightweightPDOHandler
 Lightweight database handler for multiple connections

-I often use this little class to handle my database connections in simple way.
-Its not 100 % feature complete but its working
+I often use this little class to handle my database connections in a simple way.
+Its not 100 % feature complete but its working.

 # Usage example
 ```